Dunn-Dev8/Libre-Library/README.md

 ## Dependencies
 - Java Runtime Environment (JRE)
   - https://www.java.com/en/download/manual.jsp
+ (Go to release tab on github to get a .jar executable)

 *Please note this project is not finished and still not even close to a finished product*